UASLab/OpenFlightAnalysis/README.md

 www.uav.aem.umn.edu

-oFA is a companion to OpenFlightSim for simulation and RAPTRS for flight systems.
+oFA is a companion to OpenFlightSim (oFS) for simulation and RAPTRS for flight systems.

 https://github.com/UASLab/OpenFlightSim